Kraisie/RoleWatcher/README.md

 The Java part of this program takes Discord IDs as `Long` so the maximum ID is 9223372036854775807.
 If Discord does not change its system and still uses the Twitter snowflake ID system then this ID will be reached around June 2084.
-If for whatever reason Discord, the used technologies or this code should still be around at that time the code has to be changed to accept `BigInteger` to avoid overflows while handling IDs as Discord uses the full 2<sup>64</sup>
+If for whatever reason Discord, the used technologies or this code should still be around at that time the code has to be changed to accept `BigInteger`.
+To avoid overflows while handling IDs as Discord uses the full 2<sup>64</sup>
 range while the Java `Long` only go up to 2<sup>63</sup>-1.